July 11, 2017

 Physical Setup is Only Part of the Game

 Getting the optimum physical configuration for your wireless will go a long way towards achieving reliable performance.
-Stay tuned for Part Two of this series where we'll learn how to adjust your system settings to make the most of your available bandwidth.
+In Part Two of this series we'll learn how to adjust your system settings to make the most of your available bandwidth.